wellness interior design consultants

 From that baseline, we can then add in layers of sound, be that nature sounds or acoustic music playlists, with a specific objective in mind; this is just one of our multi-sensory design strategies.

-In the realm of wellness interior design, a quiet room can be a private, cocoon-like indoor space also known as ‘recharge rooms’ with therapeutic qualities aimed at reducing anxiety levels and enhancing productivity within the workplace.
+In the realm of wellness focused interior design, a designated Quiet Room is a private, multi-sensory, cocoon-like indoor space also known as ‘recharge rooms’ with therapeutic qualities aimed at reducing anxiety levels and enhancing productivity within the workplace.

-We use healthy materials as well as sound, scent, texture, colours and more for a multi-sensory experience.
+We use healthy materials combined with sound, scent, texture and colours for a multi-sensory experience with mental health benefits.

 For our research study in London for EcoWorld Ballymore and The Wardian residences focusing on this, click here.